rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/0-rainlang-in-30-minutes.svelte.md

 Transaction time inputs to the word are provided by `( )`.

-For example, the word `decimal18-div` can either round values up or down.
+For example, the word `div` can either round values up or down.
 The rounding direction is a _parse time input_ and the values to divide are _transaction time inputs_.
 The default rounding direction is down, so we do not have to provide any parse time input if we're happy with that, but if we wanted to round up we would have to provide the parse time input `1`.

-Decimal 18 division of `3/2`, rounding up:
+Division of `3/2`, rounding up:

-`decimal18-div<1>(3e18 2e18)`
+`div<1>(3e18 2e18)`

 Transaction time inputs can be literals, LHS items, or other RHS calculations.